 Article III. - The Executive Board

-1. The Executive Board shall be composed of the four current officers of the club, (President, Vice President, Secretary, Treasurer) the Band Director, and three band booster club Members at Large, one of which should include one officer from a previous year.
+1. The Executive Board shall be composed of the four current officers of the club, (President, Vice President, Secretary, Treasurer – all elected positions) the Band Director, and three band booster club Members at Large (appointed positions one of which should include one officer from a previous year).

 2. The Executive Board shall have general supervision of the affairs of the club, continually keeping in mind the true democratic principle of presenting to the membership all business directly affecting the members and the welfare of the organization.

 3. The Executive Board shall meet prior to each meeting to determine the business to be transacted at the general meeting.